digiltd/oh-rtd-test/How-to-release-openHAB.md

 * check if start.sh and start_debug.sh has been unpacked with correct file permissions (0755)
 * Issue a rough Smoke-Test (unpack runtime and demo, start runtime, access Classic-UI)
+* check if Designer (for at least xxx and Windows) works
+* upload deb and p2 Repository

 ### Channels to inform about the new Release